satvikxbansal/Handy/README.md

 Handy is a native macOS assistant that lives in your menu bar.
 It looks at your screen, listens when you want it to, and talks back—so you can ask “what do I click?” or “what does this mean?” without pasting screenshots into a separate chat window.

+You can open chat with a keyboard shortcut, the menu bar, or an **optional tiny floating widget** on the edge of the screen.
+The widget is there if you want a quick tap target without remembering shortcuts.

 The deeper idea is **context that matches how you actually work**.
 Most assistants forget that you were just in Xcode and are now in Slack, or that “Chrome” is not the app you care about—the **website** is.
 Handy tracks the **focused app and site**, keeps **separate conversation memory per place**, and only sends the **recent, relevant thread** to the model along with a fresh view of your displays.
 Your secrets stay **on your Mac** in the system Keychain; your chat history stays **local files** on disk—not in someone else’s cloud by default.

 ---